MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/PayrollUS.md

     state tax amounts or financial information for an employee.*

 9. Choose Save to save the employee state tax information you've entered.

+Note:
+If you have state flat tax rates that are set up for this pay code, the resolution steps will not take effect.
+To verify your state flat tax rates, click Cards, point to Payroll, and then click Pay Codes.

+Note:
+If you need to set up and employee exempt from paying state taxes.
+There is only exempt status for Federal, not on each state.
+We can still accomplish it with a workaround.

+1. Click Cards, point to Payroll, click State Tax, and then select the appropriate state.

+2.In the Additional Withholding box, type -$1.00 (negative one dollar).
+This offsets the Estimated Withholding amount in the next step.

+3. In the Estimated Withholding box, type $1.00 (positive one dollar), and then click Save.
+(If you enter an amount in the Estimated Withholding box, the system will withhold this amount per pay run instead of using the state tax calculations.)

+This method will not withhold state tax, but will update wages.

 #### Entering an employee local tax card